 That’s because it’s not uncommon for teachers that don’t hold a degree to work their way up into better and more specialized roles.
 Just like in any profession, there are always opportunities to prove yourself and ascend into better and more lucrative positions.

-Will you make less money?
+Will you make less money teaching without a degree?

 It’s normal to expect a job that doesn’t require a degree to come up short when it comes to pay, especially compared to a comparable position.
 Luckily, for online teaching, that’s not the case.
-We’ve looked at thousands of jobs here at English Online Hub and can say without a doubt that there is no reason to expect less simply because you don’t have a degree.
+We’ve looked at thousands of jobs here at ESL Authority and can say without a doubt that there is no reason to expect less simply because you don’t have a degree.

-What this means is that if a company or school tries to offer you less on account of a lack of degree, you shouldn’t feel bad turning them down.
+What this means is that if a company or school tries to offer you less on account of a lack of a degree, you shouldn’t feel bad turning them down.
 There are simply too many other opportunities out there willing to pay a fair wage.